muka/ShapeReader/README.md

 = ShapeReader =
-A library to parse Shp/Dbf files.
+A PHP library to parse ESRI Shape files.

 Based on the great work of Juan Carlos Gonzalez Ulloa and David Granqvist A copy of the original work is available at http://www.phpclasses.org/package/1741-PHP-Read-vectorial-data-from-geographic-shape-files.html